shnbwmn/awesome-portable/README.md

 **Note on icons:**
 * **PortableApps** :handbag: icon indicates the program is packaged in [PAF format](http://portableapps.com/development/portableapps.com_format).
-* **TPFC** :package: icon links to the portability instructions on either the database entry or in the submission forum.
+* **TPFC** :package: icon links to the portability instructions on either the database entry or in the [submissions subforum](https://www.portablefreeware.com/forums/viewforum.php?f=4).

 I consider those sites to be the foremost authorities on the portability of programs.